philsinatra/IDM232/instructor_materials/IDM232-07-data_types.md

 ---

-## Project Planning
+## Project Planning: Design

 - UI design
   - sketch/wireframe
   - style tiles
   - prototype

+^ (_click_) So the UI design portion of this is set - we can go off and work on sketches, wireframes, style tiles and being building the front end in the browser.

+---

+## Project Planning: Development

 - Data structure & development?

-^ (_click_) So the UI design portion of this is set - we can go off and work on sketches, wireframes, style tiles and being building the front end in the browser.
-But what about the back end? (_click_) Dealing with the data?
+  - PHP: YES
+  - MySQL: maybe

+^ What about our development process?
 The files are going to run on a web server, but we will not have PHP or MySQL available in the production environment.

 ^ Can we still use PHP to build this project?
 Can we use MySQL?
 Should we use something else?

----

-## Project Planning

-- PHP: YES
-- MySQL: maybe

-^ I can tell you in this example, (_click_) we definitely can still use PHP, and we (_click_) may even use MySQL.
+^ I can tell you in this example, (_click_) we definitely can still use PHP, and we may even use MySQL.
 Can anyone tell me how?
-Let's examine the data from the client. (_examples/week7/data.xlsx_)
+Let's examine the data from the client. (_examples/07-data\_types/data.xlsx_)

 ---

-## Dealing With Data
+## Programming Options

 1. hand code HTML pages
 1. convert xlsx data to MySQL format